vladigleba/vladigleba.github.io/posts/basics/death.md

 > Shall *mortal man* be more just than God? shall a man be more pure than his maker?
 {% ct 'Job 4:17' %}

 Man is fully mortal; only God is immortal.
-This idea that the soul is immortal stems from the Garden of Eden where Satan told Eve she would surely not die {% rf 'Genesis 3:4' %}, even though God clearly said that sin brings death {% rf 'Genesis 2:17' %}.
+This idea that the soul is immortal stems from the Garden of Eden, where Satan told Eve she would surely not die {% rf 'Genesis 3:4' %}, even though God clearly said that sin brings death {% rf 'Genesis 2:17' %}.

+The greatest evidence that man is mortal, however, is found in {% rf 'John 3:16' false %}, which teaches that the Father gave Jesus, “that whosoever believeth in him should not perish, but have everlasting life.”
+In other words, only those who have Jesus will have everlasting life—*made* immortal—while everyone else will perish.
+To deny this is to deny the cross, which teaches plainly that eternal life is available only through the sacrifice of Christ.
+To claim that humans are born naturally immortal is to suggest that the cross is not the only way to everlasting life—a dangerous and preposterous conclusion.

 ## Who else will inherit immortality?